cvf-bcn-gituser/bass-critic/README.md

 The data comes "precooked" with the code,if you want to jump ahead and run notebooks for plots.

-There is a folder for each song that contains individual output for each song.
-"StudentStatisics" is important, that cotnains grade vs audio feature stats.
-Then the files with "devs" in the name are the deviations for onset sna offsets.
-The "Review" files are the Teacher Grade Inputs.

 ## Overview.
 This software allows you to calculate the onset and offset points in a isolated bass recordings of given songs from the TCL syllabus.